 - An incident responder escalates a ticket that shows some odd indicators related to a host.
 Starting in the Hosts view, you examine that host to find specific details.

-- You are looking for the next zero day attack and start pivoting through network metadata in the Navigate view to find any abnormal automated sessions leaving the enterprise.
+- You are looking for the next zero day attack and start drilling into the network metadata in the Navigate view (or the Filter Events panel in the Events view) to find any abnormal automated sessions leaving the enterprise.

 - You are asked by your SOC manager to find any information related to user jarvis, an employee who was just let go.
-Starting in the Investigate > Entities > Users tab (UEBA) you can filter for that username to make sure there is no longer any activity for that user and see if that user deviated from their typical behavior prior to being let go.
+Starting in the Users view you can filter for that username to make sure there is no longer any activity for that user and see if that user deviated from their typical behavior prior to being let go.

-A phishing attack detected has an associated attachment, and you want to know what devices in your environment have seen that file by searching for the file hash in Investigate > Files.
+A phishing attack detected has an associated attachment, and you want to know what devices in your environment have seen that file by searching for the file hash in the Files view.

 A malicious file has been automatically found in your environment, and you want to review the static and dynamic analysis done on that file along with how many systems it has been transmitted to or from.
 Starting in Investigate > Malware Analysis you can see the analysis results.